bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 * **Site-model tests:** the inference and conditional model probabilities exist, but their evidence and site properties need a selection-specific report.
-* **Combined gene evidence:** maintained branch, site, and branch-site tests provide conditional probabilities and `statreport` summaries, but `bp-analyze` does not yet present them as one selection workflow with explicit prior odds and Bayes factors.
+* **Combined gene evidence:** maintained branch, site, and branch-site tests provide conditional probabilities and `statreport` summaries, but `bp-summarize` does not yet present them as one selection workflow with explicit prior odds and Bayes factors.
 * **Multiple genes or branch tests:** independent runs are possible, but prevalence-aware summaries and multiplicity guidance are absent.